oliver-howard/booklore-recs/README.md

-# Book Rex
+# BookRex

-Book Rex is a self‑hosted web app that generates LLM-powered book recommendations using your own reading history.
+BookRex is a self‑hosted web app that generates LLM-powered book recommendations using your own reading history.
 It supports BookLore credentials and Goodreads exports, stores everything locally in SQLite (`data/booklore.db`), and keeps your TBR list in sync across sessions.

 ## Features